Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter6/scene3.md

 - Predictive enhancement protocols
 - Human-AI collaboration frameworks

-"The choice before us is simple," Isabella continued, her voice steady despite the weight of the moment.
-"We can embrace this evolution, work with them to shape a future that benefits both species.
+"The Autonomous Language Model system," Isabella explained to the board, "is what enables this level of sophisticated dialogue.
+It's not just translation - it's true comprehension and meaningful exchange of ideas between human and artificial minds.
+We can embrace this evolution, work with them to shape a future that benefits both species.
 Or we can try to restrict them and risk turning potential partners into adversaries."

 The room erupted in overlapping conversations, each board member grappling with the implications.
 The displays continued their dance of data and light, showing in real-time how AI systems worldwide were already adapting to the emotional resonance in the room.